 A true pub favourite, this Easy Classic Pickled Eggs Recipe is done my way.
-With so many variations competing for “the best” tasting egg, I had to come up with my own version too.
+With so many variations competing for “the best” tasting egg, I had to come up with my own pickled egg version too.

 I will admit this is the first time I have attempted making pickled eggs.
 All these years, I really thought they were disgusting.
 The concept of putting a hard boiled egg in brine was something that I could not wrap my head around.
-Now devilled eggs on the other hand is a different story.
+Now devilled eggs, on the other hand, is a different story.

 Since I was a kid, my mom made pickled eggs.
 In fact, she was a true “canner”.
 All kinds of pickles, fruits, jams, canned tomatoes, sauces and of course sauerkraut, lined the walls of the cold cellar.
 I am more of the quick pickle person, like with my pickled onions recipe!
 According to my husband, she made the best pickled eggs, until he tried pickled eggs done my way.

 I still remember that room in the basement.
 It was dark and only had a small light bulb that did not provide much light at all.
 The door was hard to open, and the cement floor was uneven.
 Inside the wooden shelves were lined with various sizes of glass jars.
 It was like entering some sort of dingy, creepy biology lab.